RoiuGit/Dense_Trade_Tab/README.md

 ## Installation

 To install the main version, copy the "Dense Trade Routes Tab" folder into your "%User%/Documents/Paradox Interactive/Victoria 3/mod/" folder.

-To install an alternate version, copy the "Dense Trade Routes Tab (Alternate Text Version)" folder into your "%User%/Documents/Paradox Interactive/Victoria 3/mod/" folder.